skickar/ChickenManGame/README.md

 1. The role of the game piece is to create a WPA Wi-Fi access point with a weak password, and host a web interface for players to access.
 The web interface allows the player to set the LED of the game piece to the color of their team.
 2. The role of the helper is to join the access point created by the game piece.
 The helper knows the password to the Wi-Fi network the game piece creates, and while connecting to each game piece, will generate WPA handshakes for the player to crack.

+## Required Hardware

+This game required three elements to play:
+* An ESP8266 (reccomended D1 mini or NodeMCU) to serve as the game piece and create the access point, with an RGB LED or three single LED's.
+* An ESP8266 to join the network created by the game piece, generating WPA handshakes.
+* A Raspberry Pi or other Linux computer with a wireless network adapter capible of packet capture.

 ## How to play

 * To play, open Wireshark or Airodump-ng and search for the channel the game piece has created an access point on.